philwilliammee/web-developer/README.md

 ## Robot arm
 Create a 4-DOF (Degrees of Freedom) robotic arm simulator with interactive controls for base rotation, shoulder, elbow, and wrist joints.
 Show real-time end effector position coordinates and visualize the arm movement in 2D space.

 Create a 4-DOF (Degrees of Freedom) robotic arm simulator with interactive X,Y,Z endpoint controls.
 Use Inverse Kinematics to calculate the base rotation, shoulder, elbow, and wrist joints.
 Show real-time end effector position coordinates and visualize the arm movement in 3D space.
+The base should rotate in the x-y plane and have a length of zero it should only be used to rotate the arm.

  ## For the Double Slit Experiment: